Los Angeles: Sports

-Eight NFL Super Bowls have also been held in the city and its surrounding areas - two at the Memorial Coliseum (the first Super Bowl, I and VII), five at the Rose Bowl in suburban Pasadena (XI, XIV, XVII, XXI, and XXVII), and one at the suburban Inglewood (LVI).
+Eight NFL Super Bowls have also been held in the city and its surrounding areas – two at the Memorial Coliseum (the first Super Bowl, I and VII), five at the Rose Bowl in suburban Pasadena (XI, XIV, XVII, XXI, and XXVII), and one at the suburban Inglewood (LVI).
 The Rose Bowl also hosts an annual and highly prestigious NCAA college football game called the Rose Bowl, which happens every New Year's Day.

-Los Angeles also hosted eight FIFA World Cup soccer games at the Rose Bowl in 1994, including the final, where Brazil won.
-The Rose Bowl also hosted four matches in the 1999 FIFA Women's World Cup, including the final, where the United States won against China on penalty kicks.
-This was the game where Brandi Chastain took her shirt off after she scored the tournament-winning penalty kick, creating an iconic image.
-Los Angeles will be one of eleven U.S. host cities for the 2026 FIFA World Cup with matches set to be held at SoFi Stadium.
+Los Angeles hosted eight FIFA World Cup soccer games at the Rose Bowl in 1994, including the final, where Brazil defeated Italy on penalty kicks.
+The Rose Bowl also hosted four matches during the 1999 FIFA Women's World Cup, including the final, where the United States defeated China on penalty kicks, after which Brandi Chastain took her shirt off after she scored the tournament-winning penalty kick.
+Los Angeles was one of eleven U.S. host cities for the 2026 FIFA World Cup, with eight matches being held at SoFi Stadium.
+The city was estimated to have hosted approximately 4.78 million supporters.

 Los Angeles is one of six North American cities to have won championships in all five of its major leagues (MLB, NFL, NHL, NBA, and MLS), having completed the feat with the Kings' 2012 Stanley Cup title.

 Government

-Los Angeles City Hall, built in 1928, houses the Mayor of Los Angeles and the Los Angeles City Council.
+Los Angeles City Hall, built in 1928, houses the mayor of Los Angeles and the Los Angeles City Council.

 Los Angeles is a charter city as opposed to a general law city.
 The current charter was adopted on June 8, 1999, and has been amended many times.
 The elected government consists of the Los Angeles City Council and the mayor of Los Angeles, which operate under a mayor–council government, as well as the city attorney (not to be confused with the district attorney, a county office) and controller.
 The mayor is Karen Bass.
 There are 15 city council districts.

 The city has many departments and appointed officers, including the Los Angeles Police Department (LAPD), the Los Angeles Board of Police Commissioners, the Los Angeles Fire Department (LAFD), the Housing Authority of the City of Los Angeles (HACLA), the Los Angeles Department of Transportation (LADOT), and the Los Angeles Public Library (LAPL).

 The charter of the City of Los Angeles, ratified by voters in 1999, created a system of advisory neighborhood councils that would represent the diversity of stakeholders, defined as those who live, work, or own property in the neighborhood.
 The neighborhood councils are relatively autonomous and spontaneous in that they identify their own boundaries, establish their own bylaws, and elect their own officers.
 There are about 90 neighborhood councils.

 Residents of Los Angeles elect supervisors for the 1st, 2nd, 3rd, and 4th supervisorial districts.